10 Chapter 10 – Orbital Perturbations

 [latex]\large \bar{n}=\left[1+\frac{3}{2} J_2\left(\frac{R_e}{p_0}\right)^2 \sqrt{1-e^2}\left(1-\frac{3}{2} \sin ^2 i\right)\right] \sqrt{\frac{\mu}{a^3}}[/latex]

 Even though this seems completely detrimental to our orbits, we can use this phenomenon to our advantage.
 There is a special kind of orbit called a sun-synchronous orbit.
 It capitalizes on the fact that at about a 98° inclination, depending on altitude, the ascending node moves eastward at approximately 1°/day (more accurately 360°/365 days).
-This can be seen in figure 23:
+This can be seen in Figure 23:

-Since the earth also moves around the sun at about 1°/day, the RAAN will precess at the same rate the earth rotates around the sun.
+Since the earth also moves around the sun at about 1°/day, the RAAN will process at the same rate the earth rotates around the sun.
 Thus, the satellite’s orbit will always be at the same sun angle when it passes over specific points on the earth.
 This can be extraordinarily helpful for imaging satellites, because days and even weeks apart, the images will have the same sun shadows, maintaining great consistency.
 In other words, you can tell when actual changes happen on the ground versus when the sun’s shadow is moving.
 This can be used for missions such as reconnaissance, weather, and monitoring the earth’s resources.

 EXAMPLE 2